gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

   // Config is a task specific configuration.
   Config *runtime.RawExtension `json:"config,omitempty"`

-  // TTLSecondsAfterFinished is the time-to-live after which the task and
+  // TTLSecondsAfterFinished is the time-to-live to garbage collect the
-  // related resources will be garbage collected.
+  // related resource(s) of task once it has been completed.
   // +optional
   TTLSecondsAfterFinished *int32 `json:"ttlSecondsAfterFinished,omitempty"`

+  // OwnerEtcdReference refers to the name and namespace of the corresponding
+  // etcd owner for which the task has been invoked.
+  OwnerEtcdRefrence metav1.ObjectMeta `json:"ownerEtcdRefrence"`
 }
 ```